NeuroTechX/ntx_slack_archive/_barcelona.md

 >
 I will check the website you sent, and would certainly like to know more and checkout the work you guys do

+11/20/2017 2:44 PM

+ **paulsukhanov** :

+ >yeah agustnr64 firassafieddine I'm interested as well - I'm in Berlin at the moment but once I'm back in Barcelona in Dec I'm hoping to start spreading the word and organize some meetups for NeurotechX.
+Let's talk more in a few weeks! cheers